xalvarez/aws-graphql-demo/blog.md

 tech players such as GitHub, Twitter or Facebook.

-As we have seen in this article, there's already good tooling available in the market to deliver and consume GraphQL APIs such as AppSync.
+As we have seen in this article, there's already good tooling available in the market to deliver and consume GraphQL APIs.

 If you want to see a more detailed terraform automated way to implement what is described here you are welcome to check out this GitHub repository: [aws-graphql-demo][4].